Tigran-Khachikyan/Task/README.md

 After the initialization, several methods are avalable for communication with the server.
 Each of these requests can be made both synchronously and asynchronously.
 To pass the needed parameters for the request an interface is uses, as well as its realization.<br/>
 All the examples bellow are associated with the **Standard payment** method.<br/>
 **Asynchronous requests:** <br/>
 This kind of request must be done on Main thread.
-Result are obtained in callback methods.<br/>
+Results are obtained in the callback methods.<br/>
-Java version
+Java version<br/>
-Here an instance of **PaymentRequestDataImpl** class is used.
+An instance of **PaymentRequestDataImpl** class is used.

        NexoProvider.Payment.INSTANCE.asyncRequest(new PaymentRequestDataImpl(
                 "transactionId555",